Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: The effects of neighborhood policing in NYC

 \subsection{Plausibility of causal assumptions}

 Before estimating the effects of neighborhood policing on crime and arrest rates, it is important to discuss the assumptions required to identify them from the data.
 The three key assumptions are the no interference assumption, the no anticipatory effects assumption, and the stationarity assumption.
 In evaluating the effects of policing interventions, spillover effects are often of interest.
 For example, hot spots policing places a large number of officers in a small area with very high crime rates, and such targeted enforcement might push crime to adjacent areas \citep{puelz2019graph, collazos2020hot}.
 However, in our setting, neighborhood policing is unlikely to have spillover effects that cross precinct lines.
 Neighborhood policing involves hiring new officers, not to target enforcement, but to engage with community members.
 The theorized mechanism linking the policy to crime reduction is not the incapacitation of offenders through increased arrests, but the preemptive reduction in crime through improved community trust, which is unlikely to push crime to nearby areas.
 Neighborhood policing also reduces the time existing patrol officers spend responding to 911 calls.
 Given that officers typically stay within their precinct---in our data 99\% of arrests in any precinct are made by officers of that precinct---it is unlikely that this additional time devoted to community engagement will have impacts on nearby precincts.
+Nonetheless, this is a key assumption, and therefore we have provided two additional approaches in Appendix B that alleviate the no interference assumption and allow for spillover of the treatment effect.
+We find that there is very little evidence of spillover of the treatment effect, which increases our belief in the no interference assumption, as well as the findings presented here.